 How to get users to opt in and sign up?

 For those looking to rejuvenate their customer pool, gamifcation has the potential to be win win for all.
 The key will lie in offering a sufficient incentive for someone to opt in - it needed be big.
 By creating novel and compelling content as part of the user experience your customers get to enjoy an enhanced experience and have a reason to tick yes.

-By adding a fun spin wheel, plus the opportunity to win prizes instantly gives the user an incentive to sign up.
+By adding a fun spin wheel, plus the opportunity to win prizes instantly gives the user that extra incentive and a gentle push to sign up.